singularityware/singularityware.github.io/pages/docs/user-docs/docs-recipes.md

 The `%files` section uses the traditional `cp` command, so the <a href="https://linux.die.net/man/1/cp" target="_blank">same conventions apply</a>.

-Files are copied **after** any `%post` or installation procedures, so if you need the copied files or directories to exist during `%post` you must do this via `%setup`.
+Files are copied **before** any `%post` or installation procedures for Singularity versions > 2.3.
+If you are using a legacy version, files are copied after `%post` so you must do this via `%setup`.
 Let's add the avocado.txt into the container, to join tacos.txt.

 ```
 Bootstrap: docker